-35.5 EHT sounding protocol
+35.5 EHT sounding operation (#5853, #8363)

 TGbe Editor: Please modify Clause 35.5.2 EHT sounding protocol as follows (802.11be Draft 1.3 P399L12).

-An MU beamformer is an EHT AP that sets at least one of the following MU beamformer subfields, MU Beamformer (BW ≤ 80 MHz), MU Beamformer (BW = 160 MHz), and MU Beamformer (BW = 320 MHz) subfields in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits to 1.
+An MU beamformer is an EHT AP that sets at least one of the following MU beamformer subfields: MU Beamformer (BW ≤ 80 MHz), MU Beamformer (BW = 160 MHz), and MU Beamformer (BW = 320 MHz) to 1 (#4488) in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits.
 A non-AP EHT STA shall set all three MU beamformer subfields, MU Beamformer (BW ≤ 80 MHz), MU Beamformer (BW = 160 MHz), and MU Beamformer (BW = 320 MHz) subfields, to 0.
-An MU beamformer is also an SU beamformer and shall set the SU Beamformer subfield to 1.
+An MU beamformer is also an SU beamformer and shall set the SU Beamformer subfield.

 TGbe Editor: Please modify Clause 35.5.2 EHT sounding protocol as follows (802.11be Draft 1.3 P399L31)

-The type of feedback (SU, MU, or CQI) solicited by an EHT beamformer from an EHT beamformee is indicated in the Feedback Type And Ng and Codebook subfields in the STA Info field identifying the EHT beamformee in the EHT NDP Announcement frame as defined in Table 9-29a (Feedback Type And Ng subfield and Codebook Size subfield encoding for HE TB sounding) and Table 9-29b (Feedback Type And Ng subfield and Codebook Size subfield encoding for HE non-TB sounding).
+The type of feedback (SU, MU, or CQI) solicited by an EHT beamformer from an EHT beamformee is indicated in the Feedback Type And Ng and Codebook Size subfields in the STA Info field (#7674) identifying the EHT beamformee in the EHT NDP Announcement frame as defined in Table 9-29a (Feedback Type And Ng subfield and Codebook Size subfield encoding for HE TB sounding) and Table 9-29b (Feedback Type And Ng subfield and Codebook Size subfield encoding for HE non-TB sounding).

 TGbe Editor: Please modify Clause 35.5.2 EHT sounding protocol as follows (802.11be Draft 1.3 P399L38)

-The bandwidth (partial or full) of the feedback solicited by an EHT beamformer from an EHT beamformee depends on the Partial BW Info subfield in the STA Info field identifying the EHT beamformee in the EHT NDP Announcement frame and the bandwidth of the EHT NDP Announcement frame.
+The bandwidth (partial or full) of the feedback solicited by an EHT beamformer from an EHT beamformee depends on the Partial BW Info subfield in the STA Info field identifying the EHT beamformee in the EHT NDP Announcement frame, the bandwidth of the EHT NDP Announcement frame, and the operating bandwidth of the EHT beamformee (#7919).

 TGbe Editor: Please modify Clause 35.5.2 EHT sounding protocol as follows (802.11be Draft 1.3 P400L7)

-An EHT NDP Announcement frame shall only request partial BW feedback on a large RU or MRU that is defined for each signal bandwidth in 36.3.2 (Subcarrier and resource allocation).
+An EHT beamformer shall set the Partial BW Info subfield in an EHT NDP Announcement frame to a value that is listed in Table 9-42c (#7920).

 TGbe Editor: Please modify Clause 35.5.2 EHT sounding protocol as follows (802.11be Draft 1.3 P400L56)

-—The Feedback Type And Ng and Codebook Size subfield in the STA Info field indicates SU and Ng = 16, and the Ng = 16 SU Feedback subfield in the EHT PHY Capabilities Information field is 0
+—The Feedback Type And Ng subfield and Codebook Size subfield (#7922) in the STA Info field indicate SU and Ng = 16, and the Ng = 16 SU Feedback subfield in the EHT PHY Capabilities Information field is 0

-—The Feedback Type And Ng and Codebook Size subfield in the STA Info field indicates MU and Ng = 16, and the Ng = 16 MU Feedback subfield in the EHT PHY Capabilities Information field is 0
+—The Feedback Type And Ng subfield and Codebook Size subfield (#7922) in the STA Info field indicate MU and Ng = 16, and the Ng = 16 MU Feedback subfield in the EHT PHY Capabilities Information field is 0

-—The Feedback Type And Ng and Codebook Size subfield in the STA Info field indicates SU, the Codebook Size subfield indicates codebook resolution (∅, Φ) = {4, 2}, and the Codebook Size (∅, Φ) = {4, 2} SU Feedback subfield in the EHT PHY Capabilities Information field is 0
+—The Feedback Type And Ng subfield and Codebook Size subfield (#7922) in the STA Info field indicate SU, the Codebook Size subfield indicates codebook resolution (∅, Φ) = {4, 2}, and the Codebook Size (∅, Φ) = {4, 2} SU Feedback subfield in the EHT PHY Capabilities Information field is 0

-—The Feedback Type And Ng and Codebook Size subfield in the STA Info field indicates MU, the Codebook Size subfield in the STA Info field indicates codebook resolution (∅, Φ) = {4, 2}, and the Codebook Size (∅, Φ) = {4, 2} MU Feedback subfield in the EHT PHY Capabilities Information field is 0
+—The Feedback Type And Ng subfield and Codebook Size subfield (#7922) in the STA Info field indicate MU, the Codebook Size subfield in the STA Info field indicates codebook resolution (∅, Φ) = {4, 2}, and the Codebook Size (∅, Φ) = {4, 2} MU Feedback subfield in the EHT PHY Capabilities Information field is 0

-—The Feedback Type And Ng and Codebook Size subfield in the STA Info field indicates CQI and the Triggered CQI Beamforming Feedback subfield in the EHT PHY Capabilities Information field is 0
+—The Feedback Type And Ng subfield and Codebook Size subfield (#7922) in the STA Info field indicate CQI and the Triggered CQI Beamforming Feedback subfield in the EHT PHY Capabilities Information field is 0